 - Where to get supplies, videos, and reference materials

 - How to work safely with wax

 There are several ways to create art with wax.
 All sessions are geared to you the student, and like you, no two are alike.
 An introductory workshop focuses on learning to paint with hot wax on a hard surface.
 We normally use birch plywood as our surface.
 The wax medium is made with natural beeswax and damar crystals.

 Depending on the student’s level and willingness to explore, we can delve into a bunch of things you can do with encaustic.
 Add to it, take away from it, incorporate collage elements, use other mediums, and above all: experiment.
 All supplies will be provided, and you can take your artistic creations home with you!

 I attended Sharon’s Encaustic workshop on Aug 6 and would highly recommend it to any Artist interested in this medium.
 She gave us a wealth of information and supplied all the tools necessary to create a few masterpieces of our own.
 Sharon taught us many different techniques, showed us how to use transfers and tools and really got our creative juices flowing!
 This is a must do workshop for anyone who is curious of the Encaustic process.~ Mellany Herrera, Photographer

 Perhaps painting isn’t exactly your thing.
 Collage is a great way to get your message across.
 You can use photographs, your own sketches, objects, and printed materials to express your creativity.
 Mixed media or assemblage is a popular art form.
 Pull it all together with encaustic!

 Private and semi-private sessions: Private workshop sessions are currently available for new students or for artists who want to learn or work on a particular technique.
-Come for as little as one hour at $50/hour, or longer for $40/hour.
+Typical sessions are three hours and cost $120, all materials included.
 Let my studio be your workshop to explore new ways of creating your art.

 Call me at 505-235-5474 or e-mail me ABQ.email@example.com to schedule your session.
 Thanks!